- What is resolution 1540 (2004) and what is its significance?

 The Committee does not endorse or require any control lists that states must adopt.
 Each State may adopt the lists of materials, agents, technology or end-users that it considers appropriate.
 The Committee recognises that several international conventions, intergovernmental organisations and multilateral or regional agreements or arrangements have already adopted lists of sensitive goods that are in the public domain.

 ˆ Top ˆ

 States are called upon to present a first report to the Committee on the steps they have taken or intend to take to implement the resolution.
-As called for in Resolution 1810 (2008), States that have not yet submitted a first report are called upon to do so without delay, and States that have already reported are encouraged to provide additional information at any time or upon the request of the 1540 Committee.
-As of 1 April 2010, 164 countries and one organisation had submitted first reports to the Committee, while 110 of these had provided additional information (see national reports page on the Committee's website).
+As called for in subsequent resolutions, States that have not yet submitted a first report are called upon to do so without delay, and States that have already reported are encouraged to provide additional information at any time or upon the request of the 1540 Committee.
+As of 1 January 2014, 171 States and one regional organisation had submitted first reports to the Committee, while 108 of these had provided additional information (see national reports page on the Committee's website).
 It is not necessary for a State to have all its legislation and measures in place before presenting a report to the 1540 Committee.
 States can also include in their reports, a request for assistance to facilitate implementation of resolution 1540 (2004).

 ˆ Top ˆ